AmandaMLong/CV/README.md

 # CV

-A simple interactive and responsive CV template to feature skills, education, professional experience, publications, presentations, professional memberships/organizations.
+A simple interactive and responsive CV template for a personal website to feature skills, education, professional experience, publications, presentations, professional memberships/organizations.